Meme1079/PsychWiki/PsychWiki_Source/Object Functions.md

 - `loop` - An optional value, This will loop the animation, Default value is `true`.

 ### addAnimationByIndices(tag:String, name:String, prefix:String, indices:String, framerate:Int = 24)
-Adds an animation name to the lua sprite/object using the tag/variable tag with the specified indices on indices, it will also overwrite another animation using the same name.
+Adds an animation name to the lua sprite/object using the tag/variable tag <ins>with the specified indices on indices</ins>, it will also overwrite another animation using the same name.

 - `obj` - The sprite tag or object variable name.
 - `name` - The animation name to played.